 No London trip would be complete without a final pillar of shopping.
 Whilst Kathy could advocate for Knightsbridge or Bond Street, she recommends two hot-spots where she likes to spend her hard-earned wages.

 1. Shop till you drop at The Goodhood Store, East London

-One of hippest boutiques in town, this lifestyle concept store houses curated men and women’s designer streetwear, shoes and homeware.
+As one of hippest boutiques in the city of London, this lifestyle concept store houses curated men and women’s designer streetwear, shoes and homeware.
 Kathy discovered Goodhood after moving when she was looking for eclectic homeware pieces she was used to.